mhrons/mhrons.github.io/docs/pv_smooth.md

 - Measured GI(t), synchronized with predicted GI~f~ (1 hour zoomed) - Figures 2, 6
 - Measured GI(t) and its smooth counterpart by the prediction accuracy, comparing all smoothing methods, having optimal LPF order applied - Figures 3, 4, 7, 8
 - Accumulated GX(t) by the prediction accuracy, comparing all smoothing methods, having optimal LPF order applied - Figures 5, 9
-- Smoothed GI(t) by the filter order and prediction accuracy, comparing IPLPF and MPLPF smoothing methods - Figures 10-12, 16-18
+- Smoothed GI(t) by the filter order and prediction accuracy, comparing IPLPF and SPLPF smoothing methods - Figures 10-12, 16-18
-- Accumulated GX(t) by the filter order and prediction accuracy, comparing IPLPF and MPLPF smoothing methods - Figures 13-15, 19-21
+- Accumulated GX(t) by the filter order and prediction accuracy, comparing IPLPF and SPLPF smoothing methods - Figures 13-15, 19-21

 ###  Analysis by prediction error